Anon-Planet/thgtoa/docs/guide/index.md

 This feature can be used at the OS level (a plausible OS and a hidden OS) or at the files level where you will have an encrypted file container (similar to a zip file) where different files will be shown depending on the encryption password you use.

-This also means you could set up your own advanced "plausible deniability" setup using any Host OS by storing for instance Virtual Machines on a Veracrypt hidden volume container (be careful of traces in the Host OS tho that would need to be cleaned if the host OS is persistent, see [Some additional measures against forensics][Some additional measures against forensics:] section later).
+This also means you could set up your own advanced "plausible deniability" setup using any Host OS by storing for instance Virtual Machines on a Veracrypt hidden volume container (be careful of traces in the Host OS tho that would need to be cleaned if the host OS is persistent, see [Some additional measures against forensics](#some-additional-measures-against-forensics) section later).
 There is a project for achieving this within Tails (<https://github.com/aforensics/HiddenVM> <sup>[[Archive.org]](https://web.archive.org/web/https://github.com/aforensics/HiddenVM)</sup>) which would make your Host OS non-persistent and use plausible deniability within Tails.

 In the case of Windows, plausible deniability is also the reason you should ideally have Windows 10/11 Home (and not Pro).
 This is because Windows 10/11 Pro natively offers a full-disk encryption system (Bitlocker[^317]) where Windows 10/11 Home offers no full-disk encryption at all.
 You will later use third-party open-source software for encryption that will allow full-disk encryption on Windows 10/11 Home.
 This will give you a good (plausible) excuse to use this software.
 While using this software on Windows 10/11 Pro would be suspicious.